cloudposse/docs/content/glossary/cloudposse.md

 - "cloud posse, llc"
 - "cloudposse, llc"
 - "!cloudposse.com"
-excerpt: "Cloud Posse is a DevOps professional services company"
+description: "Cloud Posse is a DevOps professional services company"
 ---
 Cloud Posse is a DevOps professional services company.
 Let us know how we can help.
 Reach us at <hello@cloudposse.com>.